Virginia Criminal Lawyers

 If you are a parent of a child or young adult accused of underage alcohol possession, a Virginia DWI offense, or perhaps, drunk in public in conjunction with another offense (a common one being, possession of marijuana), then this (our) website at Vincenzes Law, PLLC, is a safe-zone we feel is an appropriate place to start your research.

-If you need to have an urgent discussion with a Virginia criminal lawyer serving Jerusalem, (maybe because your loved one is in custody, or a court date is right around the corner), please do not hesitate to contact one of the Northern Virginia Criminal Lawyers who can help; our Virginia defense attorney and team leader, Brenton D. Vincenzes, will make all attempts to answer your call personally (but please note: Mr. Vincenzes is often in court, but will return your call personally as soon as he is able).
+If you need to have an urgent discussion with a Virginia criminal lawyer serving Newburyport, (maybe because your loved one is in custody, or a court date is right around the corner), please do not hesitate to contact one of the Northern Virginia Criminal Lawyers who can help; our Virginia defense attorney and team leader, Brenton D. Vincenzes, will make all attempts to answer your call personally (but please note: Mr. Vincenzes is often in court, but will return your call personally as soon as he is able).

 Time is precious in the context of criminal law; and according to our clients, a personal touch is also highly coveted.
 For this reason, it is our policy to reach all potential clients who leave a voice message or email by directly connecting them to our principal attorney and founding defense lawyer.
 In other words, you will not have to worry about receiving a call back from a non-attorney.
 We value your time.
 It is as simple as that.

 Depending upon the charge you or your loved one faces, you will not only be able to find much information here online via our website, but you also should feel free to call or message us about your case.
 If we can help, we would be happy to do so.
-If we are not able to help you (because your case is to be heard in a jurisdiction far from Northern Virginia), our Fairfax criminal lawyer, Jerusalem, and Prince William criminal defense attorney would be happy to direct you to a lawyer in Virginia who our firm can vouch for.
+If we are not able to help you (because your case is to be heard in a jurisdiction far from Northern Virginia), our Fairfax criminal lawyer, Newburyport, and Prince William criminal defense attorney would be happy to direct you to a lawyer in Virginia who our firm can vouch for.
 We have friends and trusted attorney-peers all over the Commonwealth of Virginia.

 According to a report to Congress on the prevention and reduction of underage drinking, about 20% of individuals aged 12 to 20 reported binge drinking within the past month.
 This equates to about 182,000 people.
 As supporters of NORML (National Organization for Reform of Marijuana Laws), it is the belief of our Northern Virginia defense attorney (the founder of Vincenzes Law, PLLC), that we (as a collective society) need to address alcohol and relax Cannabis laws, in order to send a better message to our children; increase awareness of dangers of driving while intoxicated (especially due to alcohol consumption); and, we need to stop the failed policies of the so-called war on drugs… Too many young adults are suffering career-ending court dispositions, because of the strange taboo when it comes to Cannabis.
 While no minor should ever consume an illegal drug or alcohol, the current Cannabis policies in the Commonwealth need reform, because in the opinion of our law firm and principal attorney Brenton Vincenzes, the policies of Cannabis prohibition could be leading to more alcohol use.